lukas-stein/lukas-stein.github.io/content/articles/the-gdpr-files-what-mark-zuckerberg-knows-about-you.md

 # Level 3: Inferred Data

 This is where it gets really interesting.
 Data storage isn't free, and tech companies wouldn't be collecting gigabytes of information about you if they didn't think it would be useful at some point.
 The truth is that they need these vast amounts of data for analysis.
-The results can be used to categorize you into groups for targeted advertising or improved content suggestions.
+The results can be used to improve certain services or to categorize you into groups for targeted advertising or content suggestions.

-In addition to your detailed location history, google also uses the speed at which you're traveling and a variety of other factors to figure out what method of transport you're using.
+For example, in addition to your detailed location history, google also uses the speed at which you're traveling and a variety of other factors to figure out what method of transport you're using.
 It also makes guesses about the route and timing of your daily commute.

 The data provided by Meta under the GDPR also contains a list of your inferred interests for content (e.g., `your_topics.json` for instagram) and advertising (e.g., `ads_interests.html` for Facebook).
 Instagram thinks I'm into "Food", "Travel Destinations" and "Interior Design", which is pretty accurate.
 However, I was also marked down for the category "Bugs & Worms", a hobby I have yet to discover.